What do gambling games have to do with blogging?

 Keywords such as ‘poker’ and ‘betting’ exist in a very saturated market.
 You will be competing with gambling games websites who have also cornered these keywords and are looking to hook readers in.
 Therefore, you will need to do some keyword research to find the most applicable words to those who are just looking for gambling tips – not to play.

 If you want to show the best way to win with a bad hand at poker, you may want to opt for video instead of just blogging content.
 Being able to show online visitors how your advice works in practice could put you ahead of other advice blogs.

 Remember that a wide variety of visitors may be flocking to your website, which means a range of abilities will be looking to you for advice.

 Jargon can be dizzying if you’ve never even sat at a poker table before, and so it’s always important to explain every single term, as this can be seen at helpful sites such as Poker Practice.
 Maybe even adding a glossary could be useful for helping those who come across your website to become even more confident in their respective area of play.

 [Related: See this example of a blogging glossary.]

 You may have some sneaky tips for how to win at Blackjack, for example, but that doesn’t mean you should dish that advice out necessarily.
 Card counting, according to Medium, is incredibly frowned-upon, and should not be encouraged as a method of play.
 Your best bet as a gambling blog is to teach visitors how to win responsibly.
 It’s also important to provide advice on when to stop, and when a simple card game can turn into a much more serious problem.

 The world is full of devoted and novice gamblers alike, and so starting a helpful gambling blog could be an incredibly worthwhile venture.
-Be sure that when you do start your blog, that it is easy to navigate and stands a change against larger gambling sites.
+Be sure that when you do start your blog, it is easy to navigate and stands a chance against larger gambling sites.
 Doing your research and writing accessible material are the two most important approaches to take.